br0kend/react/CONTRIBUTING.md

-# Contributing to React
+# Contributing to Reacc

-Want to contribute to React?
+Want to contribute to Reacc?
 There are a few things you need to know.

-We wrote a **[contribution guide](https://facebook.github.io/react/contributing/how-to-contribute.html)** to help you get started.
+We wrote a **[contribution guide](https://facebook.github.io/reacc/contributing/how-to-contribute.html)** to help you get started.